valeriadiniz/valeriadiniz/README.md

   <br>

   ## About me
-  I'm analyst and developer of systems formed by FATEC Ourinhos.
+  I'm analyst and developer of systems formed by FATEC Ourinhos, currently studying Post-Graduation in Industrial Process Automation and Robotics.

   I am a beginner developer and a technology enthusiast.
-I'm currently 22 years old, I'm Brazilian.
+I'm currently 23 years old, I'm Brazilian.